 - For Shopping campaigns, Google Ads will try to achieve an average ROAS equal to your target across all campaigns using this strategy.

-- For App campaigns, Google Ads will try to achieve an average ROAS for your campaign based on installs or in-app events you selected.
+- For App campaigns, Google Ads will try to achieve an average ROAS for your campaign based on installs or in-app events you selected within the conversion window of your selected conversions.

 Some conversions may return a higher ROAS and some may return a lower ROAS, but altogether Google Ads will try to keep your conversion value per cost equal to the target ROAS you set.
 For example, if you set a target ROAS of 500%, Google Ads will automatically adjust your bids to try to maximize your conversion value, while reaching this target ROAS.
-To help improve your performance in the ad auction, this strategy adjusts bids using real-time signals like device, browser, location, time of day, etc. It also automatically adjusts bids based on whether or not someone is on one of your remarketing lists.
+To help improve your performance in the ad auction, this strategy adjusts bids using real-time signals such as device, browser, location, and time of day.
+It also automatically adjusts bids based on whether or not someone is on one of your remarketing lists.

 Google Ads will recommend a target ROAS value after you’ve set up a new bid strategy in the Shared library and chosen which campaigns to apply it to.
 This recommendation is calculated based on your actual ROAS over the last few weeks.
 We’ll exclude performance from the last few days to account for conversions that may take more than a day to complete following an ad click.
 You can choose whether to use this recommended target ROAS value or to set your own.